cligs/textbox/french/theatre17/readme.md

 * All plays are available as XML-TEI P5 (folder "tei")
 * Plays are also available as plain text versions, containing speaker text only (folder "txt")
 * Finally, the plays are available in the "zwischenformat", an abstraction of the full text containing data relevant to network analysis of plays (folder "zf")
+* Note that all plays have filenames following the pattern "author_short-title_id".

 ## License and Citation

 All texts are in the public domain.
-The original markup and the metadata have been added by Paul Fièvre and his collaborators.
-The transformation to TEI P5 has been made by Ulrike Henny and Christof Schöch.
-The Zwischenformat data has been extracted by Christof Schöch, inspired by work of the DLINA group.
+The original TEI P4 markup and the metadata have been added by Paul Fièvre and his collaborators.
+The transformation to TEI P5 has been made by Ulrike Henny.
+The zwischenformat data has been extracted by Christof Schöch, inspired by work of the DLINA group.

 Please provide a reference if you use this research data in your teaching or research.
 The following is a citation suggestion: __Collection de pièces the théâtre français du dix-septième siècle_, edited by Christof Schöch.
 Würzburg: CLiGS, 2017.
 URL: <https://github.com/cligs/textbox/master/french/theatre17/>, DOI <tbc>.